Noroff-FEU-Assignments/cross-course-project-verpenunes/README.md

 [GameHub](https://symphonious-gumdrop-46d236.netlify.app/) was created using HTML, CSS, WordPress REST API and JavaScript.

 ## Description
-The project explores utilizing the WordPress REST API for content management, allowing users to create and manage their API with JavaScript.
+The project explores utilizing the WordPress REST API for content management, allowing users to create and manage their API with JavaScript.</br>

 ## Build With
 <ul>